 Whatever it may be, Junk King provides an efficient, safe and eco-friendly yard waste removal service so you don’t need to worry about the pick up or disposal of your yard debris.
 Our experienced debris removal team will break down and haul off any types of yard waste you have.
 Unlike the backseat of your car, our junk removal trucks are made to handle those dirty yard debris items.

-Our professional and insured yard waste removal team will show up at your home or office, and we’ll call 15 minutes before we arrive on site.
+Our professional and insured yard waste removal team will show up at your home or office, and we’ll call 15 to 30 minutes before we arrive on site.
 Once there we’ll give you a free estimate based on how much room your junk takes up in our truck.
 You just point, and we haul the debris into our junk removal trucks, with no hidden fees.